rundeck-plugins/rundeck-s3-log-plugin/README.md

 `region` : AWS region name to use.
 Default: `us-east-1`

+`endpoint`: Optional, a custom S3 compatible endpoint to use, such as `https://my-host.com/s3`

 You can define the configuration values in `framework.properties` by prefixing the property name with the stem:
  `framework.plugin.ExecutionFileStorage.org.rundeck.amazon-s3.`.
 Or in a project's project.properties file with the stem `project.plugin.ExecutionFileStorage.org.rundeck.amazon-s3.`.